Delphboy/string-shop/README.md

 information and the MVC Design Pattern with the Bootstrap CSS framework, as demonstrated in the workshops.
 You are recommended to use the provided workshop template as your start point.

+During second semester, implement AJAX in two places to provide extra functionality such as infinite scrolling, livesearch, or to improve functionality on one of the pages.

- ## Idea
+## Solution Details
- A gumtree like site for buying and selling stringed instruments
+I chose to create a web system for buying and selling second hand stringed instruments and their associated accessories.